akulihin/wsl2-wifi-adapter-setup/README.md

 1. Download the kernel version you're currently using (run `uname -r` in WSL2)
 2. Download the latest kernel version (Recommended)

-To download the latest kernel (in WSL2):
+To download the latest kernel:
 > **Note**: It is recommended to run git within WSL2 filesystem, not in Windows. `/mnt/c/` is the Windows filesystem. `/home/` is the WSL2 filesystem.

 ```bash